-The LM5017 buck regulator employs a control principle based on a comparator and a one-shot on-timer, with the output voltage feedback (FB) compared to an internal reference (1.225 V).
-If the FB voltage is below the reference the internal buck switch is turned on for the one-shot timer period, which is a function of the input voltage and the programming resistor ( $R{ON}$ ).
-Following the on-time the switch remains off until the FB voltage falls below the reference, but never before the minimum off-time forced by the minimum off-time one-shot timer.
-When the FB pin voltage falls below the reference and the minimum off-time one-shot period expires, the buck switch is turned on for another on-time one-shot period.
-This will continue until regulation is achieved and the FB voltage is approximately equal to 1.225 V (typ).
+The LM34927 regulator employs a control principle based on a comparator and a one-shot on-timer, with the output voltage feedback (FB) compared to an internal reference (1.225 V).
+If the FB voltage is below the reference the internal buck switch is switched on for the one-shot timer period, which is a function of the input voltage and the programming resistor (RT).
+Following the on-time the switch remains off until the FB voltage falls below the reference, and the forced minimum off-time has expired.
+When the FB pin voltage falls below the reference and the off-time one-shot period expires, the buck switch is then turned on for another on-time one-shot period.
+This continues until regulation is achieved and the FB voltage is approximately equal to 1.225 V (typ).

-In a synchronous buck converter, the low side (sync) FET is 'on' when the high side (buck) FET is 'off'.
-The inductor current ramps up when the high side switch is 'on' and ramps down when the high side switch is 'off'.
+In a synchronous buck converter, the low-side (sync) FET is on when the high side (buck) FET is off.
+The inductor current ramps up when the high-side switch is on and ramps down when the high side switch is off.
 There is no diode emulation feature in this IC, and therefore, the inductor current may ramp in the negative direction at light load.
 This causes the converter to operate in continuous conduction mode (CCM) regardless of the output loading.
 The operating frequency remains relatively constant with load and line variations.
 The operating frequency can be calculated as shown in [Equation 1](#).

-$$f{sw} = \frac{V{OUT}}{K \times R{ON}} \quad (1)$$
+$$f{SW} = \frac{V{OUT1}}{K \times R{ON}} \quad (1)$$

-$$K = 9 \times 10^{-11}$$
+Where $K = 9 \times 10^{-11}$

-The output voltage ( $V{OUT}$ ) is set by two external resistors ( $R{FB1}$ , $R{FB2}$ ).
+The output voltage (V{OUT}) is set by two external resistors (R{FB1} , R{FB2}).
 The regulated output voltage is calculated as shown in [Equation 2](#).